 Make it easy to drink water at work.
 Buy a water bottle to sip from while you’re at your desk, or a large water jug you commit to finishing throughout the day.

 Download a water app that sends you push notifications to remind you to drink.

 No, it’s not ‘just a fancy name for meditating’.

 The benefits of mindfulness on the brain seem to be an ever-growing list.
-From the tangible thickening of grey matter in the brain, to being better able to manage our stress response—there’s no question that mindful practices are Good For You.
+There’s no question that mindful practices are Good For You.

 Science shows that mindful people are more optimistic, less anxious, more focused, more resilient, and more creative.
 Looking for more mindful moments in your everyday life?